 MADE IN AMERICA MATTERS

 You know the saying "the proof is in the pudding"?
 Well, for aluminum chairs the proof is in the welds.
 Poorly finished aluminum chairs will have lumpy, inconsistent welds that are discolored with a different texture than the rest of the chair.
-In a word, it's ugly and these welds are a tell-tale sign of manufacturing facilities with low wage and low skill workers.
+In a word, it's ugly, and these welds are a tell-tale sign of manufacturing facilities with low wage and low skill workers.

 At Grand Rapids Chair Company, we continue to build our aluminum chairs and barstools right here in our Michigan factory.
 This is important because to manufacture our aluminum seating, each of our skilled craftsmen go through at least six months of rigorous training.

 Our attention to detail is evident in the precise and smooth contours of our chairs and the near-invisible welds at joints.
-This is because we take time to hand-weld and hand-grind the aluminum parts, carefully blending the seams to create a lustrous, smooth, and consistent finish from the top to the bottom on the chair.
+This is because we take the time to hand-weld and hand-grind the aluminum parts, carefully blending the seams to create a lustrous, smooth, and consistent finish from the top to the bottom on the chair.

 A Grand Rapids Chair Company welder.